nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/listings-and-views/form-layouts.md

 ## Edition and View Tabs

-Once you configured the form for the creation view, you can do it for the the Edition and View (read-only) modes, following the same instructions than on the&nbsp;[Creation Layout tab](#creationlayouttab).
+Once you configured the form for the creation view, you can do it for the the Edition and View (read-only) modes, following the same instructions than on the [Creation Layout tab](#creationlayouttab).